 What is Addison’s Disease?

-Adrenal insufficiency occurs when the glands are damaged to the extent that the organs no longer produce the required levels of hormones.
-This situation can adversely affect your body’s ability to control inflammation and maintain blood pressure as well as other cardiovascular functions.
+Adrenal insufficiency occurs when the glands are damaged to the extent that the organs no longer produce the needed levels of hormones.
+This situation can negatively affect your body’s ability to control inflammation and maintain blood pressure as well as other cardiovascular functions.
 The most common cause of the disease is an autoimmune disorder that targets the adrenal glands.
-Other potential risk factors include cancer and tumors as well as the prolonged use of certain medications like blood thinners and glucocorticoids.
+Other potential risk factors include cancer and tumors as well as the prolonged use of certain medications such as blood thinners and glucocorticoids.
 Less common causes are disorders that affect your pituitary gland or hypothalamus.
 If you are thinking about Addison’s Disease and Disability, then reading the listings of “Blue Book” will be helpful to see if you can qualify for disability benefits.

 Addison’s Disease Symptoms